informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 }
 ```

-Again, because this handler deals with chain-specific data, the `process` function is parametrized
+Again, because this message processor deals with chain-specific data, the `process` function is parametrized
 by the type of chain, via the `ClientDef` trait bound.
-Other submodules or handlers may not need the generality
+Other submodules or messages may not need the generality
 and do away with the type parameter and trait bound altogether.

 ###### Persistence